lizardlab/openpot/README.md

 The 24 hr is a simple 1 bit value.
 It is 1 if it is 24 hour time, 0 if it is 12 hour time.
 Write/Read this value to 0xdaa4

-Timers are similarly HH:MM in BCD format.
+Timers are similarly H:M in BCD format.
 They are also supplied in the command packet.
 Timer 1 is 0xdaa2 and Timer 2 is 0xdaa3 and both can be written and read.

 ## Recipe Mode
 ```